 Orthorexia revolves around the idea to eat right but somewhere, the concept was misinterpreted and incorrectly applied, turning it into an eating disorder.

 Orthorexia was originally termed by Dr. Steven Batman.
 The term orthorexia was derived from terms anorexia and ortho but then orthorexia has nothing relevant to anorexia.

 People start with a normal goal of maintaining a normal diet that is free of fat, meat, artificial chemicals and all of those components that are considered unhealthy.
-Although, the diet prove to promote a healthier lifestyle but as one progresses with this diet, a certain drive takes over and the focus mostly involves ingredients, types or foods, amount of foods, and times of the day food should be consumed.
+Although the diet proves to promote a healthier lifestyle as one progresses with this diet, a certain drive takes over and the focus mostly involves ingredients, types or foods, the amount of food, and times of the day food should be consumed.
 The entire diet becomes a whole lot rigid.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.